 Personally, I think acupuncture is an absolute game-changer.
 Most notably, it helps me with migraines, stress and digestive issues.
-After each session, I feel a bit tired but by the following day feeling incredible.
-Like the fog of the week, just past has been lifted.
-For anyone, who has a basic understanding of acupuncture and would like to learn about some of the more crucial acupuncture points (or acupoints) in the body, read on!
+After each session, I feel a bit tired but by the following day I feel incredible.
+Like the fog of the week just past has been lifted.
+If you’re thinking – Should I look for an acupuncturist near me – the answer may lie here.
+If you’d like to learn more about what are acupuncture points in the body, read on!

 Acupuncture points: The concept of Qi

-Traditional Chinese Medicine believes that ‘Qi’, flows through the body along specific meridian lines creating a framework for insertion of fine acupuncture needles.
-These needles stimulate different acupuncture points on the body and can access, restore and correct the flow of Qi.
+Traditional Chinese Medicine believes that ‘Qi’ flows through the body along specific meridian lines creating a framework for insertion of fine acupuncture needles.
+These needles stimulate different acupoints on the body and can access, restore and correct the flow of Qi.

-Studies have demonstrated that the position of Qi-based meridians and acupoints across the human body is based on exact science.
-Most acupuncture practitioners will have a diagram that maps these meridians and acupuncture points in their clinic.
+Studies have shown that the position of Qi-based meridians and acupoints across the human body is based on exact science.
+Most acupuncture practitioners will have a diagram that maps these meridians and acupoints in their clinic.

-If you’re curious, next time you book an acupuncture appointment with your acupuncture therapist or acupuncturist when your session begins, ask them whether any of the following acupuncture points are suitable for or may assist in the treatment of your condition:
+If you’re curious, next time you book an acupuncture appointment with your acupuncture therapist or acupuncturist when your session begins, ask them whether any of the following acupoints are suitable for the treatment of your condition:

-- The Third Eye Point: Reasonably easy to find, this point can be located between your eyebrows, and probably gives you a very different sensation even when you apply pressure with a finger.
-This point is helpful with headaches and stress.
+- The Third Eye Point: Reasonably easy to find, this point can be located between your eyebrows.
+When you have a headache, you may press the point without realizing it, to release stress and tension.
+This point is helpful with headaches and anxiety.
 One interesting observation is that it this acupuncture point is useful for managing the symptoms of both chronic fatigue and depression.

 - The Tong Zi Liao Point: Located at the outer corner of the eye on either side, the Tong Zi Liao Point is useful for treating migraines, reducing eye fatigue, and treating other eye-related issues.
 The point is just below each temple and is often the spot on either side of our head we rub when we are stressed or have a headache.